-Classification of Balanced Trim Control Valves
+Classification of Balance Adjustment Control Valves

-are usually divided into static balance valves, dynamic flow balance valves and dynamic differential pressure balance valves.
+Balance adjustment control valves are usually divided into static balance valves, dynamic flow balance valves and dynamic differential pressure balance valves.

 A. Static balancing valves are also called manual balancing valves, digital locking balancing valves, and butterfly balancing valves and so on.
 They change the opening of the valve core and seat to change the flow resistance of the valve in order to achieve the purpose of regulating the flow.
 Their function is to balance the flow of water according to the designed proportion, increase and decrease the branches at the same time in proportion, and still meet the current climate needs of part of the load flow.
 Quantity demand plays a role of heat balance.